-Toyota believes that it is critical to appoint individuals who are capable of implementing "management centered on products and regions" and contributing to decision-making aimed at sustainable growth into the future in keeping with the spirit of the Toyoda Principles, which set forth its founding philosophy.
+Toyota believes that it is critical to appoint individuals who practice "product-centered and region-centered management" and contribute to decision-making aimed at sustainable growth into the future based on the "Toyota Philosophy."
 Moreover, these individuals should be able to play a significant role in transforming Toyota into a mobility company and contribute to the solutions of social issues, including climate change, through efforts for electrification, intelligence, and diversification and building external partnerships therefor based on trust and friendship and internal two-way interactive teamwork.
 Toyota's director compensation system is an important means through which to promote various initiatives and is determined based on the following policy.